nats-io/natscli/README.md

   Active Observables: 0
 ```

-You can get prompted interactively for missing information as above or do it all on one command, pressing `?` in the CLI will help you map prompts to CLI options:
+You can get prompted interactively for missing information as above, or do it all on one command.
+Pressing `?` in the CLI will help you map prompts to CLI options:

 ```
 $ jsm ms add ORDERS --subjects "ORDERS.*" --ack --max-msgs=-1 --max-bytes=-1 --max-age=1y --storage file --retention stream